Ruth Vincent: West End and grand opera career and later years

 Vincent did eventually get a chance to play the Sultana in The Rose of Persia in New York in the 1900 Charles Frohman production at Daly's Theatre (co-starring John Le Hay).
 She married Lieutenant Colonel John Fraser of the Royal Horse Guards and retired from the stage for a few years while continuing her vocal studies in Paris with Jacques Bouhy.
 She later studied in Berlin with Mme.
 Corelli.
 Vincent returned to the London stage in musical theatre roles, including as Merva Sunningdale in The Medal and the Maid in 1903 (and in New York in 1904).
 She played the title roles in the West End in Véronique in 1904–05 (and in New York 1905–06) and A Girl on the Stage in 1906.
 She was the Plaintiff in Trial by Jury in the Ellen Terry Jubilee celebration on 12 June 1906 and the title role of Princess Amasis in Amasis: An Egyptian Princess in 1906–07.
 The English Illustrated Magazine wrote that Vincent "has some charming songs, to which her full rich voice gives admirable effect."
 She next starred as Sophie in Tom Jones (1907) and in the title roles in The Belle of Brittany and A Persian Princess, both in 1909.

 In 1910 Vincent made her debut in grand opera in Thomas Beecham's seasons at Covent Garden and Drury Lane, singing in Hansel and Gretel (as Hansel), Così fan Tutte (as Fiordiligi), The Tales of Hoffmann (as Antonia), Carmen (as Micaela) and Don Giovanni (as Zerlina).
-She created the role of Vrenchen (the Juliet role) in Delius's opera, A Village Romeo and Juliet.
+She sang the role of Vrenchen (the Juliet role) in the first British performance of Delius's opera, A Village Romeo and Juliet.
 The Manchester Guardian commented, "Miss Ruth Vincent acted with much sincerity and charm as Vrenchen, and sang admirably ... she has a voice of remarkable purity, capable of great expression."

 Vincent performed a concert tour of the British provinces in 1911 and sang in her first oratorio, Messiah, in 1912 at the Albert Hall, and in Elijah at the Three Choirs Festivals at Hereford in 1912 and Gloucester in 1913.
 In her later years, she appeared in concert, in oratorio (including Hiawatha staged annually under conductor Malcolm Sargent and others at the Albert Hall), and in variety shows at the London Palladium, the Coliseum Theatre and in the provinces.
 Vincent retired in 1930.
 Her hobbies included riding horses and gardening.

 Vincent died in London in 1955.
 Some of her personal possessions were sold at auction at Christies in London in January 2000.